-Building access is currently limited to Rutgers faculty, staff, and students.
-A valid Rutgers ID is required for entry.
+Buildings are only open to Rutgers faculty, staff, and students at this time.
+Rutgers ID is required for entry.

 The Margery Somers Foster Center is dedicated to developing co-curricular initiatives on visual technology and networked culture.
 The co-curricular programs promote expressive communication through the use of multimedia, while challenging Rutgers students to engage critically with structures of inequality grounded in alternative accounts of race, gender, class, sexuality, religion, and nationality.